-This topic describes how to troubleshoot issues that may occur when you use Function Compute as a back-end service of API Gateway.
+This topic describes how to troubleshoot issues that may occur when you use Function Compute as a backend service of API Gateway.

-Q2: How do I set the content type of the returned response?
+How do I set the content type of the returned response?

-A4: The bodies of the requests are encoded in Base64 to prevent content transmission errors or loss.
-Bodies in form format transmitted through API Gateway is not Base64-encoded.
-You must select Input Parameter Mapping in API Gateway when transmitting bodies in form format.
-We recommend that you check whether the value of the isBase64 field in the event is true before decoding events in the function.
-For more information about the formats of events that API Gateway passes to Function Compute, see the Test functions topic.
+The bodies of the requests are encoded in Base64 to prevent content transmission errors or loss.
+Bodies in form format transmitted by API Gateway are not Base64-encoded.
+You must select Input Parameter Mapping in API Gateway when you transmit bodies in form format.
+We recommend that you check whether the value of the isBase64 field in the event is true before you decode events in the function.
+If the isBase64 field is set to true, you need to decode the request bodies.
+For more information about the formats of events that API Gateway passes to Function Compute, see Author functions.